alejandroreynagit/Advanced_Lane_Detection/README.md

 On the RGB components, we see that the red channel captures both yellow and white lines.
 For HSV and HLS, the S channel (saturation) gives the best result on detecting the lane lines.
 Finally, the LAB colorspace through the B channel seems to detect well only the yellow lines.

-The Sobel operator is useful to identify changes in color intensity that allow us to filter line components going in either the vertical or horizontal direction.
-For this propject we used the HLS colorspace for lane line detection.
+The Sobel operator is useful to identify changes in color intensities that allow us to filter line components going in either the vertical or horizontal direction.
+For this project was used the HLS colorspace for lane lines detection.
 Results of sobel operator using the S and L channels:
 ![sobel]

 The goal in this section is to find right thresholds for detecting both yellow and white lines of the lane, we should consider that images were taken under different lighting conditions, shades, etc. We have to deal with this in order to perform a stable lane lines detection.